Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 Open the following jupyter notebook and run each of the cells: [3_snowpark_ml_modeling.ipynb](notebooks/3_snowpark_ml_modeling.ipynb)

 In this notebook, we will illustrate how to train an XGBoost model with the `diamonds` dataset using the Snowpark ML Model API.
+We also show how to do inference and deploy the model as a UDF.

+***Note: Once Snowpark ML's native model registry is available, this will be the more streamlined approach to deploy your model.***

 <!-- ------------------------ -->
 ## Conclusion